Mittagong: History

 The Mittagong Farm Homes for Boys, Mittagong TSB (training school boys), as late as the 1970s became known as Renwick and catered for boys and girls, and was situated along Bong Bong Road.
 Two homes were located along the Old Southern Road near Diamond Fields Road.
 An apology was issued by the NSW Government in 2013 for the cruel practices suffered by many of the children who spent time in this institution.
 The institutions alumni are now in the process of having one of the homes donated by the government as a museum and dedicated building to remind of the injustices perpetrated against children.

 The Catholic teaching order, the Marist Brothers, conducted a juniorate (high school for intending brothers) from 1906.
 A teacher was Br Charles Howard, who became world Superior General of the order.
 The site is now a retreat and spirituality centre called The Hermitage.

 In March 2007, the Highlands Marketplace was opened.
 The complex is located on the Old Hume Highway towards Welby.
 The building has retail franchises such as Big W, Woolworths, Priceline and many others.
 It is built upon the original iron works site dating back to the 1800s.

 There is a display of some of the original remains of this historical site in the carpark, interpretive signs recording the history.
 In November 2008, a new shopping complex was opened alongside the Highlands Marketplace known as the Highlands Hub.
-It has franchises such as OfficeWorks, Best & Less, Subway, Supercheap, Godfreys and as at 2017 Service NSW being the RMS.
+It has as of 2017 many shops and Service NSW being the RMS.